FireLustre/redis-head/README.md

 # redis-head
-a chrome extension for redis admin
+a google chrome extension for redis manager